Updated May 15, 2024

 The hot question on everyone’s mind (especially on Reddit)—how much does it really cost to live in Los Angeles?
 It’s not cheap—the cost of living in L.A. is about 51% higher than the national average.
 This is primarily driven by thecost of housing (more on this to come below) and transportation.
 You will save about 10% compared to the national average on healthcare.

-Over the past few years, unemployment in L.A. has dropped substantially—down to 4.9% as of June 2023.
+Over the past few years, unemployment in L.A. has dropped substantially.
+While it's up slightly in 2024, it's still relatively low, at 5.2%, according to the Bureau of Labor Statistics.
 Not only that, but the city boasts 1.1 million job openings!
 The time is right to move to L.A—you’ll find jobs in numerous industries.

 Of course, the entertainment industry, centered around Hollywood, is famous, but numerous other industries thrive in Los Angeles—education, healthcare, aerospace, manufacturing, and other creative industries like fashion and art.